 Seiko Men's SSC007 Stainless Steel Watch

-The Seiko Men's SSC007 may not be as extravagant or as widely popular as Seiko's Flightmaster model; however, this stainless steel pilot watch isn't going to take a back seat.
+The Seiko Men's SSC007 may not be as extravagant or as widely popular as Seiko's Flightmaster model; however, this stainless steel pilot timepiece isn't going to take a back seat.

 Pilots will love the rotary slide rule bezel [R] and stopwatch functions of the SSC007.
-If you don't own a pilot watch yet, the SSC007 couldn't be any more exceptional to choose as your first aviators watch.
+If you don't own a flight watch yet, the SSC007 couldn't be any more exceptional to choose as your first aviator's watch.

 Rather than have to figure out how to program the watch and its features, the SSC007 model offers a straightforward operation and is effortless to use.